Planning for Fault Tolerance

 Inconsistent or misleading timestamps in log files (accessed from Resources).

-Note: In a fault tolerant installation of FME Server, the Automations triggers UDP Message Received and Email Received (SMTP) (and corresponding Notification Service UDP Publisher and SMTP Publisher) are not supported.
-To receive email messages, consider the Email Received (IMAP) trigger instead.
+Note: In a fault tolerant installation of FME Server, the Automations triggers UDP Message and Email - SMTP (and corresponding Notification Service UDP Publisher and SMTP Publisher) are not supported.
+To receive email messages, consider the Email - IMAP trigger instead.

 To Install a Fault Tolerant System